ugnemik/Smart_Loan/README.md

 # Smart Loan

-This is a completely responsive single-page website built with HTML, CSS, and vanilla Javascipt.
+This is a completely responsive single-page website built with HTML, CSS, and vanilla Javascipt for a fictional financial company.

 This may be used as a single-page sleek website template.